piskvorky/bounter/README.md

   print(counts.total())  # counts accumulated across all items 5
   ```

-  FIXME We do not support HLL *only* at the moment!
-Could be "emulated" with HashTable with minimum number of buckets.

   This is the simplest use case and needs the least amount of memory, by using the [HyperLogLog algorithm](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) (built on top of Joshua Andersen's [HLL](https://github.com/ascv/HyperLogLog) code).

 2. **Item frequencies: "How many times did this item appear?"**